-Families who have not paid in full by June 30 and without prior approval from the Principal will forfeit enrollment for the following school year.
+Families who have not paid in full by June 30 and without prior approval from the Principal may forfeit re-enrollment for the following school year.

 If a family's financial situation changes, affecting their ability to fulfill the family's tuition amount, they must contact the Principal to discuss the situation and work out a plan.